Back to Mary and the Typologies of the Church

 Scripture does not give a soft mandate.
 Christ commands the Apostles to teach all nations and to hand on whatsoever He commanded.
 The apostolic writings warn repeatedly against false teachers, corrupt doctrine, fellowship with error, and men who preach another gospel.
 This is not a secondary note.
 It belongs to the very life of .
 Truth is missionary precisely because error kills souls.

-The Marian line belongs here because Mary stands wholly within enmity against the serpent.
+The Marian line matters here because Mary stands wholly within enmity against the serpent.
 Her virginity, her fiat, and her immaculate fidelity do not merely adorn truth; they war against lies.
 The woman clothed with the sun is not a neutral symbol.
 She is in battle.
 That is why , insofar as she is Marian, must oppose with clarity.
 She cannot caress what Mary crushes.

 This is also why the saints speak so sharply.
 To spare is to spare the wolf.
 To refuse doctrinal war is to abandon the sheep. 's condemnations, anathemas, exclusions, and doctrinal boundaries are not failures of love.
 They are the forms love takes when truth must be guarded publicly.
-For the main scriptural line behind this warfare, see Canticles 6:3: Terrible as an Army Set in Array, Marian Severity, and the Church's War Against Heresy, Matthew 28:19-20: Teach All Nations, Baptism, and the Public Mission of the Church, 2 John 10-11: No Fellowship with Error and the Duty to Refuse Doctrinal Complicity, and 2 Timothy 4:3: Itching Ears, False Teachers, and the Apostasy of Preference.

 The saints repeatedly teach that holiness and hatred of belong together.
 This is not because the saints enjoyed combat for its own sake, but because they understood that doctrine saves souls and false doctrine destroys them.
 The Marian aspect sharpens rather than softens this truth.
 Our Lady never appears as patroness of ambiguity.
 She is wholly aligned with the light of her Son and therefore wholly opposed to the lie.

 Catholic also knows that doctrinal warfare is not opposed to humility.
 On the contrary, the deepest defenders of doctrine are usually those most free from vanity.
 They do not fight to display themselves.
 They fight because the truth belongs to God and because souls do not belong to wolves.
-That is why the image of Mary as terrible as an army in battle belongs here.
+That is why the image of Mary as terrible as an army in battle matters here.
 She reveals that holy meekness and holy severity are not enemies.

 The clearest historical example is the line of saints who became true hammers of .
 St. Athanasius, St. Hilary of Poitiers, St. Cyril of Alexandria, St. Leo the Great, St. Augustine, St. Dominic, St. Thomas Aquinas, St. Jerome, St. Robert Bellarmine, and St. Pius X all show the same law.